simensen/srcmvn.com/source/_posts/2011-12-16-rvm-passenger-standalone-nginx-upstart.md

 ---

+{% block excerpt %}
+After testing the excellent [Pivotal Lab's](http://pivotallabs.com/) [Continuous Integration Monitor](https://github.com/pivotal/cimonitor) we decided to use it long-term.
+This meant we needed to find a way to run the software on boot ([Upstart](http://upstart.ubuntu.com/)) under its own environment ([RVM](http://beginrescueend.com/)) and get [nginx](http://nginx.org/) to reverse proxy the site.
+This turned out to be a little more difficult than I had hoped but in the end it all was all good.
+{% endblock %}

+{% block content %}
 After testing the excellent [Pivotal Lab's](http://pivotallabs.com/) [Continuous Integration Monitor](https://github.com/pivotal/cimonitor) we decided to use it long-term.
 This meant we needed to find a way to run the software on boot ([Upstart](http://upstart.ubuntu.com/)) under its own environment ([RVM](http://beginrescueend.com/)) and get [nginx](http://nginx.org/) to reverse proxy the site.
 This turned out to be a little more difficult than I had hoped.

 ## RVM and Passenger